WIDworld/wid-docker/README.md

 These short instructions should get you up and running fairly quickly with the `wid-world` codebase.
 It is fully self-contained, though it requires the Dropbox `W2ID` data directories to be locally available as we will mount these directly into the image.

-This repository is generated from `AEADataEditor/stata-project-with-docker`.
+This repository is generated from `AEADataEditor/stata-project-with-docker` and `WIDworld/wid-world`.

 ## TODO